NikoChristie/NikoChristie.github.io/README.md

 ```

 Answer the questions with the following answer

 ![Pelican Quick Start Answers](https://github.com/NikoChristie/nikochristie.github.io/blob/master/Images/PelicanQuickStart.png)

 ### Step 6 - Create Your New Post

 1. Create a new file in the `content` directory
 2. Call the file whatever you want, it should end in the `.md` file extension so the system knows that it is a markdown
-3. At the beginning of the file you **must** include the following information
+3. Included the following information, without it you will not be able to post it to your static website
 ```
 Tile: <Your Title>
 Date: YYYY-MM-DD HH:MM
 Category: <Your Category>
 ```
-4. Now you can put your new Markdown skill to work write about whatever you want and then save the file
+4. Write about whatever you want and save the file, put your new Markdown skills to use!

-You can press **Enter** to accept the defaults for all other questions.

 ### Step 7 – Save Your Files to GitHub
 Think of this like hitting "Save" and then uploading to the cloud.
 Run these two commands: